-Compared to vanilla RL, all the signals for the RLFP should come from the foundation models.
-The vanilla RL relies on uninformative trial and error explorations as well as carefully and manually designed reward functions to learn the desired behaviors.
-It is not only of poor sample efficiency but also requires lots of human reward engineering.
-Instead, in RLFP, the prior knowledge from the foundation model set $\mathcal{M}$ can provide guidance or feedback in the aspects of policy, value, and success-reward, which enables automatic and more effective task resolution.
+Compared to vanilla RL, all the signals for the RLFP come from the foundation models.
+The vanilla RL relies on uninformative trial and error explorations and manually designed reward functions.
+It is not only of poor sample efficiency but also requires much human reward engineering.
+Instead, in RLFP, prior knowledge from the foundation model set $\mathcal{M}$ provides guidance or feedback on policy, value, and success-reward, enabling more automatic and effective task resolution.